The mindful way to crafting and delivering a brilliant presentation

 Your audience really don’t care how many offices you have, how many widgets you make and what all the letters after your name stand for.

-Professionals need to deliver the punchline up front and get to the point.
+That works for comedians but not for business presenters.
+We need to deliver the punchline up front and get to the point.
 Your audience won’t thank you for making them wait.

 The key to success is to make your presentation short, relevant, compelling and memorable.

 In a previous article ,I wrote: ‘Over the last decade or so the ubiquitous misuse of visual aids has created a great deal of unrest.
 If you’ve ever come across the terms, ‘Death by PowerPoint’ or ‘Death by Bullet Point’, you’ll know exactly what I mean.

 The effective use of visuals can have an extremely positive impact on business presentations.
 Mindfully crafted, compelling visuals can help presenters to: